Get started

 }

-Effective with Tailscale v1.60.0 for stable tracks and v1.59.43 for unstable tracks, app connector nodes will automatically advertise these routes as soon as the ACL change is applied to the tailnet policy file.
-App connectors added to this app will also immediately advertise these routes.
-Additionally, routes added via the ACL are implicitly approved and do not require a sibling autoApprovers entry.
+Effective with Tailscale v1.60.0 for stable tracks and v1.59.43 for unstable tracks, app connector devices automatically advertise these routes as soon as you apply the ACL change to the tailnet policy file.
+App connectors for the app will immediately advertise these routes and routes added using the ACL section of the tailnet policy file are implicitly approved and do not require a sibling autoApprovers entry.

 This maintains strict routing control as part of the ACL and approval process.
-In many instances this also removes the need for users to build up large -–advertise-routes arguments for node configurations in order to avoid lengthy discovery periods with disruptive routing changes.
+In many instances, this also removes the need for users to build up large --advertise-routes arguments for device configurations to avoid lengthy discovery periods with disruptive routing changes.

 Route coalescing

-Routes populated by ACL driven route configuration will coalesce or replace routes that are a sub-route of the new advertisemen.
-For example, if the connector had previously discovered 192.0.0.1/32 and 192.0.0.2/32, and the routes ACL is adjusted to cover 192.0.0.0/24, the route table exposed by the connector will settle to 192.0.0.0/24 only, in order to minimize routing table length and complexity.
+Routes populated by ACL driven route configuration coalesce or replace routes that are a sub-route of the new advertisement.
+For example, if the app connector previously discovered 198.51.100.0/24 and 203.0.113.0/24, and you adjusted the routes ACL to cover 192.0.2.0/24, the resulting route table for the app connector resolves to 192.0.2.0/24.
+This is to minimize routing table length and complexity.